 Important Details About Barbados

-Renting a Car in Barbados
+Renting a Car on Barbados

-Baby Gear and Babysitters
+Barbados Baby Gear Rentals and Barbados Babysitters

 We have a rule in our family that any souvenirs purchased must be local.
-We bought hand tied bracelets and delicious rum cakes from Chattel Village in Holetown and Bajan rum from Four Square Rum Factory near Crane Beach (has a nice kids playground ).
+We bought hand tied bracelets and delicious rum cakes from Chattel Village in Holetown and Bajan rum from Four Square Rum Factory near Crane Beach (they have a nice kids playground ).
 Barbados also has a booming Duty Free business.